haxe-boilerplate/pwa-ts-haxe-sample/README.md

+## Learning experiment.
+Not suitable for production use.

+* Uses a modified version of hxgenjs that incorporates hxtsdgen.
+* The introduction of hxgenjs provides more flexibility but adds a lot of complexity;
+* Some edge-cases don't work well - i.e hxtsdgen doesn't seem to play well with the module approach from hxgenjs when using third-party libs with complex macros, such as tink.
+* Current status is: It could be used as an example of TS<>Haxe interoperability or a base for a better boilerplate, but since hxdtsgen doesn't work well in all cases, the benefit of this boilerplate is limited.

 # FAST FullStack TS + Haxe experiment

 This is an ongoing experiment.
 At the time of this writing, the actual app is a sample/exercise websocket app, so not much to see there in